-Incidents are discussed at monthly Senior Management Meeting.
+Incidents are discussed at monthly Management Meeting.

-Trends of incidents on TRACK are monitored and reported on by Quality Co-Ordinator to identify patterns and gaps in services and staff needs.
+Incident trends on TRACK are monitored and reported on by Quality Co-Ordinator to identify patterns and gaps in services and staff needs.
+Quality care indicators are discussed at monthly clinical meeting..

 Issues that reduce restrictive practices and improve dignity of risk in aged care client are identified and addressed either changes to current systems or staff training and/or support.